 For even more great information and to get ready for your language exchange, check out our article on the Seven Golden Rules of Studying with a Language Partner.

-Listen to our MosaLingua Language Lab episode on how to prep your first conversations:
+Listen to our MosaLingua Language Lab episode on how to prep for your first conversation:

 Sum It Up: How and Where to Find Conversation Partners for Language Practice